Rinaldo/redux-optix/README.md

 `string | Array<string>`

 Specifies a path into the state object.
-The value at that path will be passed to the `handler` function. `path` can be an array of keys or a string containing one or more keys, i.e. `'user.todos[0].text'`.
+The value at that path will be passed to the `handler` function. `path` can be an array of keys or a string containing one or more keys, i.e. `"user.todos[0].text"`.
 If `path` is empty or undefined, the entire state will be passed to the `handler` function.

 #### `suffix`

 `string | Array<string>`

-Specifies a path that will be appended to the resolved value of `path`.
+Specifies an additional path that will be appended to the value of `path`.

 #### `batch`